Single-deck electrical multiple unit

-The contract includes the supply of two variants, an 80m-long variant with a capacity of 247 seats, and a 106m-long, 343-seat version.
+The contract includes the supply of two variants, namely an 80m-long variant, with a capacity of 247 seats, and a 106m-long, 343-seat version.

 In March 2019, the consortium of Škoda Transportation and Škoda Vagonka reached a framework deal with České dráhy to provide 50 single-decker electrical multiple units.

 Additionally, a purchase contract for the delivery of 31 electric units for CZK3.6bn ($157m) was signed.